mariadb-corporation/MaxScale/Documentation/Tutorials/Galera-Cluster-Connection-Routing-Tutorial.md

 	port=4306
 	socket=/tmp/DB.Cluster

 An address parameter may be given if the listener is required to bind to a particular network address when using hosts with multiple network addresses.
-The default behaviour is to listen on all network interfaces.
+The default behavior is to listen on all network interfaces.

 The next stage is the configuration is to define the server information.
 This defines how to connect to each of the servers within the cluster, again a section is created for each server, with the type set to server, the network address and port to connect to and the protocol to use to connect to the server.
 Currently the protocol for all database connections in MySQLBackend.